Olya-M/covid-epigenetic-age/README.md

 * Figure from de Lima *et al*, 2021

 After normalization, I ran the GSE16702 dataset through the model.
+This (and further analysis) can be found in the [preprocessing_2_and_analysis](https://github.com/Olya-M/covid-epigenetic-age/blob/main/preprocessing_2_and_analysis.ipynb) Jupyter notebook.
 There seemed to be some divergence between epigenetic ages and chronological ages around the 40 to 50 year mark, including for the control set of samples.
 Especially since the COVID-19-positive set of samples were skewed towards a younger chronological age than the COVID-19-positive samples, this could falsely bias the COVID-19 positive samples to show an older epigenetic age than the negative samples:

 ![ages1](https://user-images.githubusercontent.com/68296887/137142333-f5705772-4989-4653-b5be-962008269ec9.png)